budak7273/ArmorModules/README.md

 ![Config screenshot](https://i.imgur.com/RIQhVFf.png)

-## More Details
+## Further Ramblings

-You can view the item description of a module before you craft it to see what it does.
-You can do this in a variety of ways:

-1. Hover over it in the H.U.B. milestone it's a part of
-2. Check it out in the Item Codex (default 'x').
-All modules should have the word 'module' in their name for easy search.
-3. Hover over the 'output item' icon in the middle section of the Equipment Workbench GUI.
-It can be troublesome to get your cursor in the right position for this.

 I did my best to balance these modules recipes with respect to when you can obtain them.
 I am actively looking for feedback on this - please contact me if you have suggestions.

+If you disagree with my recipe balance decisions and interested in making your own recipes for these modules, I suggest you check out the [ContentLib Recipes](https://ficsit.app/mod/5ak7eHymSNw4YN) mod, which makes writing your own as simple as putting a JSON file in the right folder.

+Most modules make use of the 'Attachment Actor' system, a PowerSuit extension of the usual attachments used by the base game.
+This allows installed Modules to execute custom Blueprint (or C++) logic to interface with the suit and the world.
+This is great, because it means that modules can do a ton of fun stuff that they couldn't before.
+But it was also a *ton* of work to get everything brought over from SML2, as I had to rewrite a significant bit of logic that used to be built into the suit.
+Despite this added complexity, a lot of the heavy lifting to make this mod possible is still done in the PowerSuit mod itself. it'
-A lot of the heavy lifting to make this mod possible is actually done in the PowerSuit mod itself.
-If you're interested in seeing what's possible with the mod or making some modules of your own, I strongly suggest you check out its mod page for more info.

-If you're interested in making your own modules or recipes for these modules, both this mod and the base PowerSuit mod are open source.
-Feel free to check out the source code or contact either Nog or I via the Satisfactory Modding Discord for more info.
+If you're interested in seeing what's possible with the mod or making some modules of your own, I suggest you check out the source code, as both this mod and the base PowerSuit mod are open source.
+Feel free to contact Nog or I on Discord.
+I would be happy to assist you in developing your own Modules, and you are free to depend on this mod if you want to make use of some of the additional module utilities I have developed.

+For developers: All of my MAM tree nodes are automatically generated and populated from item recipes.
+Let me know if you want info on how to do this yourself.

 ## Special Thanks